henniggroup/electronic-structure-visualization/README.md

 ## Density of states figure:
 Currently:
-* user can select the element(s) and orbitals(s) they want to view projections onto
+* user can select the element(s) orbitals(s) and/or sub-orbitals(s) they want to view projections onto
 * new plot is generated only upon clicking "Generate Plot" button
 * up-spin contributions plotted as solid lines, down-spin contributions (if computed) plotted as dashed lines
 * user can turn on and off individual traces by clicking on the legend on the right

 Future:
-* enable projections onto selected atoms and/or sub-orbitals
+* enable projections onto selected atoms

 ## Authors: